JVasselli/JAJ-Americas2024/README.md

-# JAJ-Americas2024
-Our submission to the AmericasNLP 2024 Shared Task 2
+# Our submission to the AmericasNLP 2024 Shared Task 2

+## JAJ (/dʒæz/)
+Justin - Arturo - June

 ## Note
 This system runs by prompting LLMs.
 It currently supports: